The Top 10 Best Adventure Motorcycles of 2024

 It’s a peppy performer on the road, too, with the 689cc crossplane two-cylinder engine feeling brisker than its modest 72bhp might have you believe on paper.

-Better still, having been criticised for its limiting 16-litre fuel tank in standard trim, Yamaha has not only listened to its customers, it went to lengths with its response of the Yamaha Tenere 700 World Raid, which comes with a vast 23-litre fuel tank, more sophisticated suspension and multi-functional GPS tech.
+Better still, having been criticised for its limiting 16-litre fuel tank in standard trim, Yamaha has not only listened to its customers, it went to lengths with its response, the Yamaha Tenere 700 World Raid, which comes with a vast 23-litre fuel tank, more sophisticated suspension and multi-functional GPS tech.

 If that's not enough, the Dakar Rally-inspired Yamaha Tenere 700 Rally Edition [pictured above] is targeted at more serious off-road riders with its alloy skid plate, radiator protectors, re-designed seat and torque-aiding Akrapovic slip-on, while the Yamaha Tenere 700 Explore Edition leans into Tracer category with its longer range and luggage kit.